Help prepare your church for severe weather season

 Maintain clean gutters and drains- Keep your gutters and drains clean to help avoid drainage issues.

 Appropriate insurance- Having appropriate insurance in place should your church be impacted by severe weather can make a big difference in helping to rebuild your ministry.
 If you are unsure of what your current policy covers or have questions about risks your property faces, UMIP can help!
-Contact a dedicated representative today at 866-203-0777 or firstname.lastname@example.org.
+Contact us at 484-654-3380 or at UMI@sovinsurance.com.

 Post- storm Finally, if your church has been impacted by severe weather, taking action, when it is safe to do so, can help to reduce additional damage to your property.
 When authorities have given the okay, visit your property to assess the damage.
 If there is damage, contact your insurance agency or company as soon as possible to report the damage and begin the claims process.
 Also, enlist the help of qualified professionals to perform your property inspections as necessary due to the many hazards that may be present (electrical, fire, gas, structural, etc.).